Viktoria Winzer

 • A v B, Commercial Court (2025) – personal and proprietary fraud claims (in deceit and unlawful means conspiracy) against multiple Defendants arising out of substantial investments in a purported property investment fund, including various applications relating to a freezing order and the provision of information.
 Assisted Anthony Pavlovich as a pupil acting on behalf of the Claimants.

-• Citrosuco GmbH v KSY Juice Blends UK Limited UKSC/2025/0115 (2025): application for permission to appeal to the Supreme Court from [2025] EWCA Civ 760.
-Assisted Liisa Lahti as a pupil acting for the Respondent.
+• Citrosuco GmbH v KSY Juice Blends UK Limited UKSC/2025/0115 (2025) – resisting an application for permission to appeal to the Supreme Court from [2025] EWCA Civ 760.
+Assisted Liisa Lahti as a pupil acting for the successful Respondent.

 • MPG v LifeSearch, Circuit Commercial Court (2025) – trial of a claim arising out of the termination of an agency agreement between a life insurance broker and its agents.
 Assisted George McPherson as a pupil acting for the Defendant.